- ICH GCP

-The purpose of this study is to evaluate the safety and efficacy of Genoss® DCB by demonstrating non-inferiority in patients with in-stent restenosis (ISR) compared with a product of the same category (Sequent® Please NEO).
+The purpose of this study is to evaluate the safety and effectiveness of Genoss® DCB by demonstrating non-inferiority in patients with in-stent restenosis (ISR) compared with a product of the same category (Sequent® Please NEO).

 The experimental group was treated with Genoss® DCB, and the control group was treated with SeQuent® Please NEO.

-In this study, the end point of 9 months after procedure was used as the main endpoint to evaluate the efficacy of Paclitaxel coated PTCA balloon catheter.
+In this study, the end point of 9 months after procedure was used as the main endpoint to evaluate the effectiveness of Paclitaxel coated PTCA balloon catheter.
 The safety of the catheter was evaluated by cardiovascular adverse events.

 Study Overview